Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/HDR-Output.md

 Not supported.
 Mostly because every different HDR screen used to display the content would need a different LUT.
 It is possible to decide whether to fallback on Neutral or ACES for outputting to an HDR device.

+## Control HDR via script

+In addition to controlling the above described Volume Component parameters through the camera volume stack, it is also possible to query the [HDROutputSettings](https://docs.unity3d.com/ScriptReference/HDROutputSettings.html).
+This can be used for example to:

+- Query the display brightness limits ([min](https://docs.unity3d.com/ScriptReference/HDROutputSettings-minToneMapLuminance.htmlhttps://docs.unity3d.com/ScriptReference/HDROutputSettings-minToneMapLuminance.html) and [max](https://docs.unity3d.com/ScriptReference/HDROutputSettings-maxToneMapLuminance.html)) and [paper white value](https://docs.unity3d.com/ScriptReference/HDROutputSettings-paperWhiteNits.html).
+- [Request a change in HDR](https://docs.unity3d.com/ScriptReference/HDROutputSettings.RequestHDRModeChange.html), turning it on or off.

 ## HDR Debug Views